saloonphp/saloon/.github/README.md

 - Mocking requests for testing (Coming Soon)
 - Framework agnostic

-> Note on mocking/faking: I'm currently looking for some help with mocking requests in Saloon.
-If you have any suggestions to make this better, please consider contributing.

 ## Getting Started
 ### Using Laravel?
 There is a version of Saloon for Laravel, to install it use Composer.